heggy231/router-ex/README.md

     </Router>
 ```

-- When a user is not logged in, <Link to='/blog'> is hidden.
+- Conditional rendering: When a user is not logged in, <Link to='/blog'> is hidden.

 ```jsx
 const [isLoggedIn, setIsLoggedIn] = useState(false);